Ein Gedi Nature Reserve by the Dead Sea offers various trails that lead you through nature, history, archeology, and wildlife.

 You can find a picnic area, restrooms, a small shop, and dog cages at the main entrance.
 Entrance with dogs is forbidden.
 Thus, there are cages where you can leave your dog at the entry.
 But since the enclosures are small, it is better not to bring your pet.

-As we entered Ein Gedi Nature Reserve, we met a herd of Nubian ibexes.
-But I will not get into wildlife at this point.
-We will discuss it later in the post when we meet a group of rock hyraxes.
-So now I will only mention the En Gedi mineral water.
-You can find it in most Israeli supermarkets, and its logo, as you probably guessed, is Nubian ibex.
+We encountered a herd of Nubian ibexes as we entered Ein Gedi Nature Reserve.
+However, we will not discuss wildlife at this point.
+We will discuss it later in the article when encountering a group of rock hyraxes.
+For now, I will only mention the En Gedi mineral water.
+You can find it in most Israeli supermarkets, and its logo, as you probably guessed, is a Nubian ibex.

 Note: Another popular place in Israel where you can meet Nubian ibexes is Mitzpe Ramon.